 And that is the key – get lost in the story.
 Read because you want to read.
 Enjoy the characters because they’re your friends.
 Visit far-away lands because of the excitement of the journey.
 Don’t read with the purpose of becoming a better person.

-On Your Reading Journey
+Becoming a Better Person On Your Reading Journey

 With the knowledge of the scientific benefits of reading in your toolbox, you are empowered to equip your child with the resources they need as they encounter life’s trials.
 Being intentional about reading with your child will help them to deal with everyday stressful situations, show compassion towards others, grow in knowledge, and enhance their imagination.
+Sharing this time together will help them to become a better person.

 Comment below to tell us about your personal reading experience!
 Do you feel a strong connection to a character in a book you’ve read?
 A literary friend who helped to shape the way you think?